 3. Refinement loop.
 The agent takes feedback across multiple conversation turns: “make the typography lighter,” “apply the brand’s warm color palette”, and updates the design accordingly.
 This iterative loop is what separates a design agent from a one-shot generation tool.

 A tool that has all three of these properties is a design agent.
 A tool that has one or two is something else; probably useful, but in a different category.
+IMG.LY CoDesign is built against exactly this bar: it takes a brief, works through the layout on its own, and refines the result in conversation.

-How a Design Agent Works in Practice
+How an AI Design Agent Works in Practice

 An abstract definition only takes you so far.
-Here's what a fully implemented design agent workflow actually looks like, drawn from a real demo of IMG.LY CoDesign.
+Here’s what a fully implemented design agent workflow actually looks like, drawn from a real demo of IMG.LY CoDesign.
+CoDesign runs as a design MCP server, which means the same agent can also work from Claude, Cursor, or any other MCP client, not just a built-in chat panel.

 Step 1.
 The user opens CoDesign.
 The agent interface - a chat panel - sits alongside the canvas.
 They’re in the same window.